 The TOGAF Enterprise Continuum

-The simplest way to think of the Enterprise Continuum is as a 'virtual repository' of all the architecture assets - models, patterns, architecture descriptions and other artifacts - that exist both within the enterprise and in the IT industry at large, and that the enterprise considers itself to have available for the development of architectures for the enterprise.
+It is simplest to think of the Enterprise Continuum as a 'virtual repository' of all the architecture assets - models, Patterns, architecture descriptions and other artifacts - that exist both within the enterprise and in the IT industry at large, and that the enterprise considers itself to have available for the development of architectures for the enterprise.

 Examples of 'assets within the enterprise' are the deliverables of previous architecture work that are available for re-use.

-Enterprise Architect support for Enterprise Continuum is provided by the Enterprise Continuum diagram and the corresponding Diagram Toolbox page.
+Enterprise Architect's support for the Enterprise Continuum is provided by the Enterprise Continuum diagram and the corresponding Diagram Toolbox page.
 The starter model consists of an interface to the TOGAF Enterprise Continuum.